mathemage/FUP-programming-exam/Exam2/4_visual_histogram/README.md

 2. the newline `\n`

 ## Hints
+* It might be helpful to *normalize* values into the interval [0, 1].
+So the minimum value is mapped to 0 and the maximum value to 1.

 * Keep in mind that there are many useful functions in the `Prelude` of Haskell, e.g. `map`, `read`, `words`, `subtract`, `min`, `fromIntegral`, `length`, `filter`, `concat`, `replicate`, `putStr` and `readLn`.
 Other Haskell things such as `.`, `$`, *operator sections* or *list comprehension* can be also useful.